Arkusm/arkusm.uidfixer.dx/README.rst

 Documentation
 -------------

-Full documentation for end users can be found in the "docs" folder, and is also available online at https://github.com/Arkusm/arkusm.uidfixer.dx/tree/master/docs
+Full documentation for end users can be found in the "docs" folder.

 Installation